ravgotrasahil/ravgotrasahil-github.io/teaching/r/gonefishing/gonefishing.md

 The result is 25 different sample means, each corresponding to a different random sample from the population.
 This process is an example of Monte Carlo simulation, wherein a computer is used to simulate a random process.
+Our code above produced 25 Monte Carlo samples.

-Now let's make two small modifications: we'll do more than 25 simulations, and we'll save the result.
+Now let's make two small modifications: we'll do more than 25 Monte Carlo samples, and we'll save the result.

     # Save the Monte Carlo output
     my_fishing_year = do(365)*{